hongbo-yao/MagTFs/README.md

 The background theory of MagTFs is described in the following manuscript:

-> Zhengyong Ren, Zijun Zuo, Hongbo Yao*, Chaojian Chen*, Linan Xu, Jingtian Tang, Keke Zhang.
-MagTFs: A tool for estimating multiple magnetic transfer functions to constrain Earth's electrical conductivity structure.
-Computers & Geosciences, 2024, accepted.
+> (12)	Zhengyong Ren, Zijun Zuo, Hongbo Yao*, Chaojian Chen*, Linan Xu, Jingtian Tang, Keke Zhang.
+MagTFs: A tool for estimating multiple magnetic transfer functions to constrain Earth’s electrical conductivity structure.
+Computers & Geosciences, 2025, 195, 105769. https://doi.org/10.1016/j.cageo.2024.105769

 If this helps you, a citation to our paper is appreciated.